How to write a successful Job Application and CV

 - Contact details, phone number, e-mail address and postal address.
 To add your LinkedIn profile link is also a good idea if your LinkedIn profile is in shape (keep in mind that you can customize your url in LinkedIn).

-- Personal details, i.e. name and date of birth.
+- Personal details, i.e. name

 - Education.
 Describe your degree: subjects, major, thesis, etc.

 - Work experience and internships.
 Mention your employers, your positions or tasks and the duration of your internships (year and month).
 Include a short chronological presentation of your work tasks, beginning with the most recent.

 - Language skills.
 List every language separately and indicate the level of your written and verbal skills.